nextstrain/nextclade/docs/user/output-files.md

 All possible outputs can be produced using `--output-all` flag.
 The default base file name is either "nextalign" or "nextclade" depending on which tool you use.
 It can be changed using `--output-basename` flag.
 A list of outputs can be restricted using `--output-selection` flag.

+> ⚠️ For CLI users: Note that due to technical limitations of the JSON format, it cannot be streamed entry-by entry, i.e. before writing the output to the file, all entries need to be accumulated in memory.
+If the JSON results output or tree output is requested (through `--output-json`, `--output-tree` or `--output-all` arguments), for large input data, it can cause very high memory consumption, disk swapping, decreased performance and crashes.
+Consider removing these outputs for large input data, running on a machine with more RAM, or processing data in smaller chunks.

 ## Aligned nucleotide sequences

 Nextclade CLI, Nextalign CLI flags: `--output-fasta`